jacobranson/config/docs/INSTALLING.md

   arch="x86_64-linux" \
   ip="192.168.1.102"

-# set secure-boot to false, git add but don't commit
+# set secureBoot to false, git add but don't commit

 # ssh in using the temporary password '12345';
 # copy the ssh id of the source machine to the target machine